-The drought and sunshine continues and this morning, with little wind, was warm and welcoming.
+The drought and sunshine continues and this morning, with little wind, it was warm and welcoming.
 The reservoir was flat calm, a tranquil mirror of blue with grebes and coots slicing arrowheads through the still water.

 A couple of juvenile Common Terns were noisily fishing close to the causeway and with nothing better to do I occupied my time trying, with partial success, to capture their delicate and graceful movements as they dipped to the water to seize tiny fish from just below the surface.